epls-design/ezpz-jellypress/README.md

 ```bash
 grunt init
 ```
 16. Activate the theme and **make sure to install required plugins**.
-It is recommended to activate Boba WP Optimise straight away.
+It is recommended to activate EZPZ WP Optimise straight away.

 17. Do a final check to see if there are any stragglers named `jellypress` - and amend as required